Skip to content

 No mudslinging.

-We stack up against Logger, ForeFlight Logbook, LogTen, MyFlightbook, and Logbook Pro across eleven axes.
+We stack up against Logger, ForeFlight Logbook, LogTen, MyFlightbook, and Logbook Pro, axis by axis.
 Where we lose today, we say so — and we tell you what we're shipping next.

 Axis